parsevalbtc/libbitcoin-system-wiki/BIP173-For-Humans.md

 The input to creating or validating a checksum is `(prefix)(version)(program)`.
 Utilities for expanding the string prefix (for checksum computation) and the integer checksum to base32 (for address incorporation) are also shown below.

-> BIP173 test vector checksums fail under BIP350 where their version is non-zero.
+> BIP173 test vector checksums fail under BIP350 where their versions are non-zero.

 ```cpp
 typedef boost::multiprecision::number<